-This study has investigated El Niño-induced tropical droughts (in the meteorological sense, i.e. precipitation deficit) in climate change projections.
-Initially, diagnostics based on the projected Nino-3.4 index assessed how ENSO will behave in the 21st century.
-Next, the spatial pattern, magnitude, range of variability and spatial extent of El Niño-induced deficit precipitation patterns in both 20th and 21st centuries was examined.
-Finally, a procedure for combining climate variability with change information for producing El Niño-indiced drought risk estimates for the 21st century was illustrated.
+This study has investigated El Niño-induced tropical droughts (in the meteorological sense, i.e., precipitation deficit) in climate change projections.
+Initially, diagnostics based on the projected Niño-3.4 index assessed how ENSO will behave in the twenty-first century.
+Next, the spatial pattern, magnitude, range of variability, and spatial extent of El Niño-induced deficit precipitation patterns in both twentieth and twenty-first centuries was examined.
+Finally, a procedure for combining climate variability with change information for producing El Niño-induced drought risk estimates for the twenty-first century was illustrated.
+It is emphasized that the current analysis investigates only the precipitation contribution to drought, and thus the influence of increasing temperature and accompanying changes in evapotranspiration are not included.
 The main findings for the mature (DJF) and development (JJA) stages of El Niño can be summarized as follows: